TimSC/mbtiles-cpp/README.md

 # mbtiles-cpp
 MBTiles reader, vector map pbf v2.0 reader.
 C++ library for decoding of mbtiles and vector data into function callbacks.
-Can can be integrated by compiling it inline with your code by adding appropriate files to your project.
+It can be integrated by compiling it inline with your code by adding appropriate files to your project.

 The MBTiles spec is at https://github.com/mapbox/mbtiles-spec